Coupled fermion-kink system in Jackiw-Rebbi model: Bound states and bound energies

 \subsection{Zero energy bound state}

-For this state the equations of motion are simplified and we are able to obtain the analytical solution of the system in the whole $\phi_0$ interval.
-Interestingly, the solutions show to be independent of $\phi_0$.
-Imposing $E = 0$, the equation system becomes
+For this state the equations of motion are simplified and we are able to obtain the analytical solution of the system in the whole $g$ and $\phi_0$ intervals.
+Taking $E = 0$, the equation system becomes

 It turns out that the first two equations can be easily solved as functions of $\chi$, yielding